Günter Litfin: Aftermath

 In memory of Günter Litfin, as well as all other victims of the Wall, a memorial was established in 1992 on the initiative of Jürgen Litfin (Günter Litfin's younger brother).
-It is located in the watchtower of the former "Kieler Eck" on the Berlin-Spandauer Schifffahrtskanal.
+It is located in the watchtower of the former "Kieler Eck" on the Berlin-Spandau Ship Canal.
 In addition, on 24 August 2000, the Weißensee street formerly named Straße 209 was renamed Günter-Litfin-Straße.
 Additionally, a street in his home district of Weißensee was named after him.
 One of the crosses at the White Crosses memorial site next to the Reichstag building is devoted to him.

 After the fall of the Berlin Wall and the subsequent reunification of East and West Germany, the Berlin Regional Court found the border guard accused of shooting Litfin to be guilty of manslaughter, and sentenced him to 18 months prison, which was suspended.